Delayed Speech and Language Development

 A speech delay involves the words a child can speak and use.
 It does not connect to their ability to comprehend or communicate nonverbally.
 A language delay may include issues with comprehending and putting words together to form sentences.

-Some speech delay is not uncommon before the age of 3 years old.
+Some speech delays are not uncommon before the age of 3 years old.
 But by the age of 3, a child not meeting particular language and speech milestones may be referred for further assessment.

 Developmental symptoms may affect different parts of an individual’s development.
 These include their emotional and social development, their physical development, as well as their cognitive and communication skills.

-Developmental milestones help to track a child’s developmental progress and flag under delay.
+Developmental milestones help to track a child’s developmental progress and flag delays.
 A delay may be isolated or accompanied by other developmental delays either in the same area and/or in other areas too.

 What should I do next?